 Before you make the leap to start your own business, build your skills and customer base on a part-time basis first.
 As you set up your business, consider several factors including: (i) money (how to minimize expenses and use your time optimal to achieve your MVPr asap), (ii) legal (set up your business as a separate legal entity so you’re protected from personal liability), (iii) accounting (find a firm/person who can advise you on financial laws and taxes), (iv) salary, savings and lifestyle (set aside adequate income, savings, investments, and design your business to have your desired lifestyle.

 This is an easy-to-read book written in a conversation style.
 Paul Jarvis shares a range of personal anecdotes, real-life examples and empirical studies to support his insights and recommendations on a Company of One.
-Do get a copy of the book for the full details, get our full summary bundle for an overview of the various ideas and tips.
+You can purchase the book here for the full details.